Configuring a Hypervisor for Azure Local

 The Add credential dialog box appears.

-4. For Access node, select one or more existing access nodes for the hypervisor, or create a new one.
-Alternatively, you can manually download Windows or Linux 64-bit Access Node Package and set up authentication yourself.
+Select one or more existing access nodes for the hypervisor, or create a new one, by manually downloading the Windows Access Node Package and setting up authentication yourself:

 5. Click Next.